PADL/libbrowserid/gss-browserid.md

 3. The acceptor verifies the channel binding token and any other GSS-specific claims in the assertion.
 In the case of failure, an error token is generated.

-4. If required, the acceptor generates a DH public key using the parameters received from the client, and from it derives a RP Response Key (RRK).
+4. If required, the acceptor generates a ECDH public key using the parameters received from the client, and from it derives a RP Response Key (RRK).

-5. The acceptor generates a response assertion containing the DH public key and context expiry time.
+5. The acceptor generates a response assertion containing the ECDH public key and context expiry time.
 The response assertion is signed using the RP Response Key (RRK) unless mutual authentication is desired, in which case it may be signed in the acceptor's private key (see below).
 (For extensibility, the response token is formatted as a backed assertion.)

-6. The context root key (CRK) is derived from the DH key and GSS\_S\_COMPLETE is returned, along with the initiator name from the verified assertion.
+6. The context root key (CRK) is derived from the ECDH key and GSS\_S\_COMPLETE is returned, along with the initiator name from the verified assertion.
 Other assertion attributes may be made available via GSS\_Get\_name\_attribute().